 From Identifying a Problem Space to Creating a Solution

-Our team began the process by first identifying problem spaces to delve deep into; we did this through mind-mapping exercises about possible problem spaces in different age groups.
+Our team began the process by first identifying problem spaces to delve deep into; we did this through mind-mapping exercises about possible problem spaces in different age groups ranging from high school students to young adults in their mid-twenties.
 We identified various problem spaces and concept ideas and narrowed them down to a single concept statement.
 We identified pain points and areas where possible solutions could be introduced in different problem spaces.
 Some of these problem spaces included social impact, low self esteem, passion-seeking, and networking.

 Next, we began to create proposition statements in the form of “How Might We…” statements.
 We identified six possible problem spaces and formed proposition statements for each problem space.
-By crit from mentors and basic competitive research, the team decided to focus on the problem space, low self esteem in young adults.
+Through crit sessions with mentors and preliminary competitive research, the team decided to focus on the problem space of low self esteem in young adults.

 Through a two day design sprint, the team came up with three possible solutions moving forward; specifically, we focused on solutions that may not address self esteem directly, but through the solution, ones self esteem is raised “in the background.”
 These three possible veins of solutions were: 1) skill sharing, 2) sharing/releasing ones feelings, and 3) teamwork through gamification and community.
 This step led us to two key product concepts: developing ones strength and combatting an unbalanced lifestyle.